Current Foundation Repair project

 The Cohen Bray House foundation is made of brick and was built in 1882.
+The kitchen foundation and under the expanded kitchen porch was replaced in 1992.

 We need your help to raise the additional funding for the repair of 3b -the sun porch.